Privacy of your Information

 The law provides some NHS bodies, particularly the Health and Social Care Information Centre (NHS Digital), with permission to collect and use patient data to help commissioners to design and procure the combination of services that best suit the population that they serve.
 The patient data that is supplied is not in a form that will identify you.

-City and Hackney CCG as a health care organisation is required to support the public sector, including police, in their work.
+NHS North East London CCG as a health care organisation is required to support the public sector, including police, in their work.
 This may include the provision of personal information about patients or staff.
 There are legal constraints to the information that may be shared depending on the circumstances further information is available on this link: Disclosure of personal information to the police.

 Specialist advice on the handling of patient information is provided by the Information Governance team within NEL to ensure all legal requirements are met when handling information.